kara751/Scripter/README.md

-# Scriptpad
+# Scripter
 ## Introduction
-It is a scriptpad which is just like notepad.
-User can open text file , save it and also change the font ,  size and theme of a scriptpad.
-User can also make a text them speech.
+Scripter is a Tkinter based text editor similar to Notepad with added functionalities like text-to-speech, theme setting and more.
+It serves the basic features as well like open a text file, save file and font and appearance as per user's need.
+## Modules Used:
+*